Nasr School

 Nasr School is a private school chain in Hyderabad, Telangana, India, run by The Nasr Education Society and affiliated to Council for the Indian School Certificate Examinations(CISCE).
 Nasr Education Society celebrated its Golden Jubilee year in 2015.

-It was founded by Begum Anees Khan for her daughter, Aliya, in June 1965 with the help of Mrs. Raees Hassan and Begum Najamuddin Khan.
+It was founded by late Begum Anees Khan for her daughter, Aliya, in June 1965 with the help of Mrs. Raees Hassan and Begum Najamuddin Khan.

-The meaning of the word Nasr in Arabic is "victory".
+The meaning of the word Nasr in Arabic is "help".

 Nasr Education Society

 The Nasr Education Society manages the Nasr Group of Institutions and is headed by Begum Anees Khan as the chairperson and Nawab Mir Khutubuddin Khan as the Secretary.

 Locations

 The Nasr Education Society runs Nasr Schools in four locations in Hyderabad.
 There is Nasr Pre-Primary School at Somajiguda and Gachibowli, Nasr School for Girls at Khairtabad and Nasr School for Boys at Gachibowli.
 The Society also runs a school for underprivileged girls in Somajiguda and charges no fee for their education.
 They provide free books, uniforms, and food to these girls and aim to uplift the living standards of these girls by educating them.